mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 Making an Ember app embeddable isn't impossible or super hard but it is quirky, especially considering the nuances about what build step takes what responsibility.
-Currently the Embroider build feels like Webpack with Ember-cli on top, we've both old and new system to be mindful of when building it.
+Currently the Embroider build feels like Webpack with Ember-cli on top, we have both old and new systems to be mindful of when building it.
 And frankly an idea where I thought about extracting script paths from an already built `index.html` isn't that bad :)